rishabh-ink/voxel-hologram/readme.md

 Voxel Hologram has the following prerequisites:

-* RequireJS should be used for all your style-guide components.
+* RequireJS should be used for all your style guide components.
 * jQuery v~1.10 should be present as a RequireJS module.

 To use Voxel Hologram, follow these steps below.
 Follow the :flashlight: link to refer the lines of code in [Voxel Hologram Example](https://github.com/rishabhsrao/voxel-hologram-example).